What is a longitudinal survey?

-The survey questions are designed collectively by the National Centre for Vocational Education Research (NCVER), the Australian Government Department of Education and Training and Wallis Market & Social Research (Wallis).
+The survey questions are designed collectively by the National Centre for Vocational Education Research (NCVER), the Australian Government Department of Education and Wallis Social Research (Wallis).
 Changes to the survey are kept to a minimum to maintain consistency across each year.

 Does everyone remain in the survey?